LaunchCodeEducation/lchs/src/chapters/git/merge.rst

       on this option:

       .. figure:: figures/merge-conflict4.png
-         :alt: Kept the changes made in the master branch.
+         :alt: Kept the changes made in the main branch.
          :width: 60%

    b. **Accept Incoming Change** keeps the blue highlighted text and uses it to